Lightjohn/Ssh-ultimate-guide/README.md

 # The main dish: the conf file

-What if I say that **EVERY** options you are using for your daily usage can be saved so that you can reduce your ssh command to nearly nothing ?
+What if I say that **EVERY** options you are using for your daily usage can be saved so that you can reduce your ssh command to nearly nothing?

 ```
 ssh -X -p 2222 MyUser@machine.domain.com